-Or how paying a bus fine made me happy, brought me nice conversations and revealed things about myself that I wasn’t aware of...
+Or how paying a bus fine made me happy, stirred compelling conversations and revealed things about myself that I wasn’t aware of...

 I forgot to charge my bus card, as I rarely use it.
-As my office is in the middle of nowhere, there’s basically nowhere to buy any card so I risked it today, I jumped on the bus in a hurry to get to the gym and forgot all about my card.
-I did remember about it in the bus.
+As my office is in the middle of nowhere, there’s basically nowhere to buy any card so I risked it today.
+I jumped on the bus in a hurry to get to the gym and forgot all about my card.
+I remember it only on the bus.

 All went well – I felt a bit guilty for trying to cheat on the system but No Bullshit Social Media kept me busy.
 Until the controllers came.
-There were three of them, I was the lucky winner of a lady.
+There were three of them.
 I explained to her that I usually charge my card, today I hadn’t done it and just said I can get away with it.
 She said I should pay a fine, but I had no cash with me so she told me I could pay it later.

-Me: “Fine, says I, pouting in discomfort while thinking that a taxi would’ve costed me four times less, just make that paper and I’ll go pay it … where do you pay these things?”
+Me: “Fine,” I said, pouting in discomfort while thinking that a taxi would’ve cost me four times less, “just give me that paper and I’ll go pay it … where do you pay for these things?”

 Lady controller: “At the public administration institution located ...”
 (I forgot immediately)

-Me: “All right, how much does it cost anyway?”
+Me: “All right, how much does it cost?”

 LC: “Well 50 RON if you pay it now or 150 if you pay later“.

 Me: “150?”.
-I immediately calculated the books I can buy with the money, especially as Carturesti has 20% discount in this period.
+I immediately calculated the books I can buy with the money, especially as Carturesti has a 20% discount during this period.
 “Well then, I want to pay it now, can I use my card?“.

-Controller no. 2 & 3 just arrived next to us curious to find out what’s going on.
+Controller no. 2 & 3 just arrived next to us curious to find out what was going on.

 Me: “Well if the online system would work, you could have a history of my payments and find out I was in good faith.
 Plus, as the card has my social number, the machines can be improved so that I pay with the card even if there is no money on it.
 If I don’t add the money in … let’s say 48 hours, then I should pay the fine.
 Wouldn’t it be easier?”

-On the other hand I could see many ways how the system could be improved.
-The Oyster system comes to mind, it works perfectly fine in London.
-Automation, smart gadgets, online payments, they all come to mind.
-I understand there would be some investment in the infrastructure but in the long-term the company will cover losses and get rid of the travellers who have the habit of travelling for free.
+On the other hand, I could see many ways in which the system could be improved.
+The Oyster system comes to mind; it works perfectly fine in London.
+Automation, intelligent gadgets, and online payments all come to mind.
+I understand there would be some investment in the infrastructure, but in the long-term, the company will cover losses and eliminate the travellers who have the habit of travelling for free.

 I made friends with the controllers, got down at the next station, took out cash and paid my fine on the spot.
-They even gave me a card to remind me of it (or as a proof).
-We wished each others nice things and I left.
+They even gave me a card to remind me of it (or as proof).
+Finally, we wished each other a good day, and I left.

 How did I realise I was a consultant?
-I was a little upset for paying 40 times the cost of a bus ticket at first but I completely forgot about it when talking to the controllers and spotting the errors in the processes and systems they used.
-I immediately came up with optimisation ideas, which were very obvious and clear to me.
-I treated the controllers like I would my clients, in the end they were doing their jobs and I actually appreciate this.
+At first, I was a little upset about paying 40 times the cost of a bus ticket, but I completely forgot about it when talking to the controllers and spotting the errors in the processes and systems they used.
+I immediately came up with optimisation ideas that were obvious and clear to me.
+I treated the controllers like I would my clients, in the end, they were doing their jobs, and I appreciated it.

-I ended up having a nice discussion, with nice people, even though I ended up paying a 50 RON fine :).
+I ended up having an excellent discussion, with friendly people, even though I ended up paying a 50 RON fine :).
 Maybe I should do that more often.
-You can build a a connection I with people who give you a fine it seems, and this shows that if you treat people nicely, you get the same treatment back.
-Eat your heart out, Stanford Prison Experiment 🙂
+You can build a connection with people who give you a fine, and this shows that if you treat people politely, you get the same treatment back.